kachowchow/CinePick/README.md

-# MovieRec
+# CinePick
-a recommender system that suggests movies (or songs) to users based on data such as ratings, genres, or similarity
+a recommender system that suggests movies to users based on data such as ratings, genres, or similarity

 # Demo Steps
 Download the Following link to access the Dataset: